 When you are faced with the threat of foreclosure or eviction, the biggest and most important decision you must make is who you will retain to represent you.
-The decision will literally determine whether you will lose your home and money or live in your home with great modified terms for the next 30-40 years.
+The decision will literally determine whether you will lose your home or continue living in it.

 Over the past six years that the Harouni Law Group has been specializing in foreclosure defense, we have heard countless horror stories from clients who have been duped out of their hard-earned money by unscrupulous frauds looking to make a quick buck by pretending that they can help homeowners save their homes.
 Some homeowners come to us the day before their foreclosure sale is scheduled to take place asking for help, without any money to retain us, because the person they retained took their money and ran.